 “As you know, Chingay is performed in a very big space and it is also performed live”, she notes.
 “That sometimes can be very pressurising.
 However, I realised that as long as I perform my best, I feel that it does not matter as I know I tried my best and enjoyed myself.

 “Rehearsals are also done in open air spaces and sometimes the weather in Singapore is unforgiving so it can get very, very hot.
 We also have to repeat the same routine again and again during rehearsals so it became a challenge.
 But all that is forgotten during the actual performances, as the weather does not really hinder us from performing our best.”

 Then there is the opportunity to make new friends from diverse racial and cultural backgrounds, learning and sharing along the way.
 Especially when her troupe of about 30-40 dancers are the only Malays from the combined contingent of 200-300.

 Says Ms Dina, “Sometimes, when we go for rehearsals, there will be a lot of chit-chat where we end up learning a lot about each other’s cultures.
 I have met many Chinese friends who I keep in contact with till this day because of Chingay.”

 Hopes and Dreams For Chingay

-“My dream for Chingay is to be able to see more cross-cultural opportunities,” Ms Dina shares.
+“My dream for Chingay is to be able to see more cross-cultural opportunities”, Ms Dina shares.
 “For example, more Malay dancers performing Chinese dance, more Chinese dancers performing Indian dance and so on.
 I think there’s a lot of value in learning dances from different cultures.
 Not only does it diversify your view towards certain cultures, it also improves your skills as a dancer all in all.

 “I think the future in Chingay is definitely continuing to involve participants of different ages – children, to youths, to senior citizens.
 Chingay will become a very good platform for them to share experiences and bond.
-We can also use this time to stay active and definitely also to embrace the Chingay spirit of togetherness.”
+We can also use this time to stay active and also embrace the Chingay spirit of togetherness.”